ChaosDynamix/Arcadia/docs/06_boot/BOO4_btrfs.md

 permalink: /boot/btrfs/
 ---

-# Boot configuration for BTRFS
+# Boot setup for BTRFS
 {: .no_toc}

 ## Table of contents